free consultations for injury matters

 New Braunfels, Texas Domestic Violence Lawyer

-Last year, over 185,000 Texans called the state’s family violence hotline for assistance, and another 84,000 followed up with a request for residential or non-residential services.
-Family violence takes many forms in many different situations, from physical force against a partner to emotional or verbal abuse of a child to threats against an in-law.
+According to the Texas Department of Public Safety, there are 200,000 or more family violence crimes committed in the state each year.
+Family violence takes many forms in many different situations, ranging from physical force against a partner to emotional or verbal abuse of a child to threats against an in-law.
 Most counties in South Central Texas have specific courts that intervene in these situations to provide a safe distance between alleged abusers and potential victims while introducing an element of stability in the household.
-Both short and long-term relief is available, in the form of protective orders and restrictive visitation orders.
+Both short and long-term relief is available in the form of protective orders and restrictive visitation orders.

-At The Bettersworth Law Firm, our energetic team takes prompt and decisive action in this area.
+At The Bettersworth Law Firm, our compassionate team takes prompt and decisive action in this area.
 If you need immediate protection, we will do what it takes to help ensure your safety, while giving you the tools to build a more emotionally stable life for yourself and your family in the months and years to come.
+We can help you address any family law concerns you may encounter, including assisting with a divorce from an abusive spouse or taking steps to resolve child custody disputes and establish arrangements that will protect children's safety and well-being.
+With our experience in this area, we can make sure all legal issues will be addressed effectively.

 Protective Orders

-Texas law broadly defines domestic violence to include both relationship violence and dating violence, in some circumstances.
+Texas law broadly defines domestic violence to include both relationship violence and dating violence, as well as violence committed against people who live in the same household or cases involving extended family members.
 When considering the evidence in these cases, most judges look for a pattern of conduct in the last 24 months.
 So, if there was even one prior reported incident in the last two years, judges nearly always grant protective orders.
-Additionally, the applicant must prove that abuse is likely to occur in the future unless the court acts.
+An order of protection or restraining order can help protect the safety of victims while also ensuring that their ongoing needs can be met.
+In most cases, the applicant must prove that abuse is likely to occur in the future unless the court acts.

-The terms and length of these orders vary, but usually include:
+The terms and length of restraining orders may vary, but they usually include:

 • A prohibition of communication